naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Reference Resolution | (1920, 1080) | The reference resolution is used to evaluate proper rendering dimensions, so that sprite assets (like backgrounds and characters) are correctly positioned on scene.
+Reference Resolution | (1920, 1080) | The reference resolution is used to evaluate proper rendering dimensions, so that actors are correctly positioned on scene.
 As a rule of thumb, set this equal to the resolution of the background textures you make for the game.
-Auto Correct Ortho Size | True | Whether to automatically correct camera's orthographic size based on the current display aspect ratio to ensure the backgrounds and characters are positioned correctly.
-Default Ortho Size | 5.35 | The orthographic size to set by default when auto correction is disabled.
+Reference PPU | 100 | How many pixels correspond to a scene unit.
+Reducing this will make all the actors appear smaller and vice-versa.
+Default value of 100 is recommended for most cases.
+Match Screen Width | False | Whether reference scene rectangle width should be matched against screen width.
+When enabled, relative (scene) position evaluation will use screen border as the origin; otherwise reference resolution is used.
-Initial Position | (0.0, 0.0, -10.0) | Initial world position of the camera.
+Initial Position | (0.0, 0.0, -10.0) | Initial world position of the managed cameras.
-Orthographic | True | Whether the camera should render in orthographic (enabled) or perspective (disabled) mode by default.
-Has no effect when a custom camera prefab is assigned.
 Custom Camera Prefab | Null | A prefab with a camera component to use for rendering.
 Will use a default one when not specified.
 In case you wish to set some camera properties (background color, FOV, HDR, etc) or add post-processing scripts, create a prefab with the desired camera setup and assign the prefab to this field.
 Use UI Camera | True | Whether to render the UI in a separate camera.
 This will allow to use individual configuration for the main and UI cameras and prevent post-processing (image) effects from affecting the UI at the cost of a slight rendering overhead.
 Custom UI Camera Prefab | Null | A prefab with a camera component to use for UI rendering.
 Will use a default one when not specified.
-Has no effect when `UseUICamera` is disabled
+Has no effect when `Use UI Camera` is disabled
 Default Easing | Linear | Easing function to use by default for all the camera modifications (changing zoom, position, rotation, etc).
 Thumbnail Resolution | (240, 140) | The resolution in which thumbnails to preview game save slots will be captured.
 Hide UI In Thumbnails | False | Whether to ignore UI layer when capturing thumbnails.